 “You got it.”
 I took the last bite of my breakfast.
 “Just try to convince her to talk to someone, even if it’s not you.
 Whatever’s really bothering her that much, she should get it off her chest.”

 Columbus nodded in agreement once more.
 “Anyway, I was sort of a geek when I was a kid.
 Tall for my age, really thin and lanky.
-Wasn’t really good at any sports and I really into comic books, cartoons, everything superheroes and shit like that.
+Wasn’t really good at any sports and I was really into comic books, cartoons, everything superheroes and shit like that.
 Seriously, you would’ve called me a nerd.”

 I coughed at that, denying his words with a shake of my head.
 “I would not have called you a nerd.”